The amount of time you have to escape a house fire has greatly decreased in the past few decades:

 Open floor plans and higher ceilings

-Older homes tend to have more smaller rooms and these rooms often had doors.
+Older homes tend to have smaller rooms and these rooms often have doors.
 Builders now build houses with more open space because modern day families want this.
 Open floor plans with kitchens being open to family rooms, often no dining rooms, and large rooms are more in demand.
 Ceiling heights are often 9, 10 or 12 feet high.

 Larger homes = more fuel

 Homes today are larger than older homes.
-The larger the home the more fuel (furniture, clothes, wood studs, etc.) for a fire to consume.
+The larger the home, the more fuel (furniture, clothes, wood studs, etc.) for a fire to consume.

 More two stories homes

 Land cost for building a home is very expensive today, so builders build more two-story homes than they did years ago.
-With a two-story home you need less land and there is less curb and gutter footage that a builder has to pay for.
+With a two-story home, you need less land and there is less curb and gutter footage that a builder has to pay for.

 Understanding the 4 stages of a home fire can save your life

-Stage 1 – “The First Minute” called the ignition or incipient stage
+Stage 1 – “The First Minute” called the Ignition or Incipient Stage

-In the first stage, a fire begins when there is the proper combination of heat, oxygen and a fuel source (like wood, petroleum based products, paper, bedding or furniture).
+In the first stage, a fire begins when there is the proper combination of heat, oxygen, and a fuel source (like wood, petroleum-based products, paper, bedding or furniture).

 What starts the fire?
 The answer is that hundreds of things can start a house fire: